sergeiudris/deathstar.lab/docs/design/design.md

 - in regards to choice: fully qualified seem better and more explicit

-## first feature? being able to add own scenarios from day 1
+## first and most important feature? being able to add own scenarios from day 1

 - make it so that peers can add their own scenario files, even by changing existing ones
 - so the game is open and unlimited in scenarios from day one